digitalnsw/research-help/consent/index.md

 <b>Compliance.</b> The tool helps make sure your forms have all the mandatory bits under the <a href="https://www.legislation.nsw.gov.au/#/view/act/1998/133">Privacy and Personal Information Protection Act 1998</a>.

 <b>To save time.</b> If you find yourself tailoring your forms based on the type of research you're conducting, the tool might save you time.
-Especially if you're finding you need to get changes to forms cleared through legal and privacy teams each time you make a significant revision.
+Especially if you're having to get revised forms cleared through legal and privacy teams each time you change them.
 The tool can help streamline the approval process.

 <b>For the user.</b> The forms are written in plain English which means its easier for research participants to read.
 This means they're more likely to understand what they're agreeing to when they sign.